 All the rules are evaluated for each base station.
 Aggregation of these rule results into a single result is done by modules called evaluators.
-Currently there are two different evaluators implemented inside the ICDS:
+Currently there are three different evaluators implemented inside the ICDS, with varying degrees of customisability.

 - Conservative Evaluator: This is a worst-case evaluator.
 It iterates over all the rule findings and yields the most concerning finding as its result.
-By default this evaluator is enabled in the system. - Grouped Evaluator: With this evaluator rules can be grouped together.
+By default this evaluator is enabled in the system. - Weighted Evaluator: Using this evaluator the user can give a weight to each rule.
+This way rules that are more important to the user can have a higher impact on overall evaluation. - Grouped Evaluator: With this evaluator rules can be grouped together.
 Inside each group the result for the group is found by majority vote whereas the final result is conservatively found by comparing all the group results.

-Different kinds of evaluators can be used to tweak the whole system more to a specific environment or purpose, if specific rules are grouped together.
+The different kinds of evaluators can be used to tweak the whole system more to a specific environment or purpose, if specific rules are given more weight.
 They are meant more for experimental purpose if the ICDS is used as a toolbox for analysing base stations, to give more freedom in use to the operator.
 In case of the system being used in User Mode or for the sole purpose of finding whether an IMSI catcher is active or not, the conservative evaluator should almost always be the evaluator of choice and tweaking should be done on the rule parameters rather than on the evaluator.